Amazon founder Bezos’ rocket company passes landing test

 A New Shepard rocket blasted off from Blue Origin’s West Texas launch site at 12:21 p.m.
 CST (1821 GMT) on Monday, reached a suborbital altitude of 62 miles (100 km) and landed back at the launch site eight minutes later.

-In suborbital spaceflight, rockets are not travelling fast enough to reach the speed required to counter the pull of Earth's gravity, so they re-enter the atmosphere like a ballistic missile.
+In suborbital spaceflight, rockets are not traveling fast enough to reach the speed required to counter the pull of Earth's gravity, so they re-enter the atmosphere like a ballistic missile.

 Another New Shepard rocket failed its first landing attempt in April due to a hydraulic system problem.
 The redesigned system now includes a backup second pump.